NIST SPECIAL PUBLICATION 1800-12B

 NIST CYBERSECURITY PRACTICE GUIDES

 Federal Information Processing Standards (FIPS) Publication 201-2, “Personal Identity Verification (PIV) of Federal Employees and Contractors,” establishes a standard for a PIV system based on secure and reliable forms of identity credentials issued by the federal government to its employees and contractors.
-These credentials are intended to authenticate individuals who require access to federally controlled facilities, information systems, and applications.
-In 2005, when FIPS 201 was published, logical access was geared toward traditional computing devices (i.e., desktop and laptop computers) where the PIV card provides common multifactor authentication mechanisms through integrated smart card readers across the federal government.
-With the emergence of computing devices such as tablets, convertible computers, and in particular mobile devices, the use of PIV cards has proved challenging.
-Mobile devices lack the integrated smart card readers found in laptop and desktop computers and require separate card readers attached to devices to provide authentication services.
-To extend the value of PIV systems into mobile devices that do not have PIV Card readers, NIST developed technical guidelines on the implementation and lifecycle of identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV card.
-These NIST guidelines, published in 2014, describe Derived PIV Credentials (DPCs) which leverage identity proofing and vetting results of current and valid PIV credentials.
+These credentials are intended to authenticate individuals to federally controlled facilities, information systems, and applications, as part of access management.
+In 2005, when FIPS 201 was published, authentication of individuals was geared toward traditional computing devices (i.e., desktop and laptop computers) where the PIV Card provides common multifactor authentication mechanisms through integrated or external smart card readers, where available.
+With the emergence of computing devices, such as tablets, hybrid computers, and, in particular, mobile devices, the use of PIV Cards has proved to be challenging.
+Mobile devices lack the integrated smart card readers found in laptop and desktop computers, and require separate card readers attached to devices to provide authentication services.
+To extend the value of PIV systems into mobile devices that do not have PIV Card readers, NIST developed technical guidelines on the implementation and life cycle of identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV Card.
+These NIST guidelines, published in 2014, describe Derived PIV Credentials (DPC) that leverage identity proofing and vetting results of current and valid PIV credentials.

-This project resulted in a freely available NIST Cybersecurity Practice Guide which demonstrates how an organization can continue to provide two-factor authentication for users with a mobile device that leverages the strengths of the PIV standard.
-Although this project is primarily aimed at the Federal sector’s needs, it is also relevant to mobile device users with smart card based credentials in the private sector.
+This project resulted in a freely available NIST Cybersecurity Practice Guide that demonstrates how an organization can continue to provide multi-factor authentication for users with a mobile device that leverages the strengths of the PIV standard.
+Although this project is primarily aimed at the federal sector’s needs, it is also relevant to mobile device users with smart-card-based credentials in the private sector.

-Cybersecurity; derived PIV credential (DPC); enterprise mobility management (EMM); identity; mobile device; mobile threat; (multifactor) authentication; network/software vulnerability; Personal Identity Verification (PIV); PIV card; smart card
+cybersecurity; Derived PIV Credential (DPC); enterprise mobility management (EMM); identity; mobile device; mobile threat; multifactor authentication; personal identity verification (PIV); PIV Card; smart card

 We are grateful to the following individuals for their generous contributions of expertise and time.